vedantparmar12/ollama-rag-docling/DOCLING_FEATURES.md

 ## What's New?

-This enhanced version of LocalGPT integrates **IBM's Docling Vision-Language Model** for superior document understanding, multi-format support, and audio transcription capabilities.
+This enhanced version of ollama-rag-docling integrates **IBM's Docling Vision-Language Model** for superior document understanding, multi-format support, and audio transcription capabilities.

 ### ✨ Key Enhancements